Decide how much recovery the finish needs

 2. 2

-Use Old Town for compact movement or quiet edge for recovery.
+Use Old Town for compact movement or the quiet edge for actual recovery.

 3. 3

-Use a casual market meal for flexibility or a reservation-led dinner for a planned finish.
+Use a casual market meal for flexibility or a reservation-led dinner for a deliberate finish.

-• One night can work when the goals are Cathedral, certificate, dinner, and sleep.
+• One night works when the arrival is early enough for Cathedral, certificate, dinner, and sleep without racing.

-• The right answer depends less on sightseeing volume and more on how much friction remains after finishing.
+• The right answer depends less on sightseeing volume and more on how much friction remains after finishing: bags, office timing, dinner, and departure.

 Tradeoffs